KMean/fundry-fund-me/README.md

 # Foundry Fund Me Project

-This repository contains my implementation of the Foundry Fund Me project, based on the course by [Cyfrin Updraft](https://updraft.cyfrin.io/).
+This repository contains the implementation of the Foundry Fund Me project, based on the course by [Cyfrin Updraft](https://updraft.cyfrin.io/).
 The project is a decentralized application (dApp) built using Foundry, which allows users to fund a smart contract and withdraw funds.
 It showcases fundamental concepts of Solidity, Ethereum development, and Foundry.

 ## Table of Contents
 - [Overview](#overview)